padmasaravan/WhizzMap_ReactNative/README-ReactNative.md

 ## Working of the App:
 Initially after the first render, the screen displayed on the device has the following components,
 - The screen has 2 TextInput components to enter the Source & Destination
-- The mode of Transportation can be selected from the  Dropdown (Mode) component (Driving /Cycling / Walking)
+- The mode of Transportation can be selected from the  Dropdown (Select) component (Driving /Cycling / Walking)
-- A Button component (Show Route)
+- A Button component (Let's Go) and another Button component (Clear) to clear all the input fields
 - A Mapbox MapView Component which displays the map.

 <img src='readme-reactnative-assets/WhizzMap_1.png' width='500' >